-Carper Announces 2003 Service Academy Nominations-

 Feb 04 2003

-Radio Actuality Available 202- 226-5654 Box # 1404 Georgetown, DE- Three Sussex County students are one step closer today to joining the ranks of America's military officers, after gaining Senator Tom Carper's recommendation to the nation's service academies.
+Radio Actuality Available 202- 226-5654 Box # 1403 Dover, DE- Seven Kent County students are one step closer today to joining the ranks of America's military officers, after gaining Senator Tom Carper's recommendation to the nation's service academies.
 Each year, members of the United States Congress are charged with nominating top candidates from their home state, ensuring the best and the brightest are considered for admission to the nation's leading military academies.
-"The parents and the teachers of the downstate nominees should be commended.
+"The parents and the teachers of the Kent County nominees should be commended.
 This is where we accept responsibility for shaping the vision of America's future.
 Among these outstanding candidates will emerge the future of our country," Carper said.
 "These academies will develop the leaders for tomorrow and these young people will help our nation realize its vision.
 The integrity, dignity and perspective of these candidates are inspiring.
 I am proud to say they are amongst Delaware's finest."
-The Sussex County students securing Senator Carper's nominations are: Brian Carlson of Lincoln, Sussex Tech High School- United States Military Academy Jeffrey Cook, Jr. of Dagsboro, Indian River High School- United States Naval Academy, United States Military Academy, United States Merchant Marine Academy Andrea Carey of Lewes, Cape Henlopen High School- United States Naval Academy, United States Merchant Marine Academy "The students who sought my nomination to the academies are top notch.
+The Kent County students securing Senator Carper's nominations are: Logan Mears of Felton, Polytech High School-United States Air Force Academy, United States Military Academy, United States Merchant Marine Academy Timothy Osgood of Magnolia, Polytech High School- United States Air Force Academy Colin Parks of Dover, Caesar Rodney High School- United States Air Force Academy Ken Schmid of Magnolia, Caesar Rodney High School- United States Air Force Academy Kristen Coar of Wyoming, St. Marks High School- United States Military Academy Nicholas Geier of Dover, Salesianum High School- United States Merchant Marine Academy Michael Hazeltine of Harrington, Lake Forest High School- United States Naval Academy "The students who sought my nomination to the academies are top notch.
 Each should be commended for the leadership they've shown in their schools and communities.
 They represent Delaware's best," said Carper, a retired Navy captain who served in Southeast Asia during the Vietnam War.
 Carper debated the merits of the possible candidates with his Service Academy Selection Committee.
 The group hails from the state's three diverse counties and includes the perspectives of educators, officers, clergy and a health care professional.
 In addition to a lengthy interview and essay, service academy nominees were selected on the basis of their academic achievement, character, leadership, motivation and physical fitness.
 Carper selected his nominees using the "competitive method", and each enters the next step of the admissions process with equal footing.
-Upon receipt of his recommendation for appointment, nominees from across the state will vie against each other within their academy of choice for selection.
+Upon receipt of his recommendation for appointment, nominees from across the state vie against each other within the academy of their choice for selection.
 The academies are expected to finalize their list of candidates in mid to late spring.
 Those chosen for enrollment will become officers upon graduation.